Other forms of Cushing syndrome include:

-Adrenal tumors may be noncancerous (benign) or cancerous (malignant).
+Adrenal tumors are rare.
+They can be noncancerous (benign) or cancerous (malignant).

-Noncancerous tumors that may cause Cushing syndrome include:
+Noncancerous tumors that can cause Cushing syndrome include:

-Cancerous tumors that may cause Cushing syndrome include:
+Cancerous tumors that may cause Cushing syndrome include an adrenal carcinoma.

 Skin changes that are often seen: